KLemonLab/DpiMGE_Manuscript/SupplementalMethods_MGEs.md

 ```

 Summary matrix table with a Genome in each row and each GC listed in
 each column.
-Genomes renamed with full IDs.
+Genomes renamed with full IDs:

 ``` r
 MatrixBOFFO_ALL <- ALL %>%